-The Capriccio is scored for an orchestra of piccolo, 3 flutes, 2 oboes, English horn, 2 clarinets (in A), 2 bassoons + 4 horns (F), 2 cornets (A), 2 trumpets (E), 3 trombones, tuba + timpani, triangle, tambourine, cymbals, bass drum, glockenspiel + harp, violins I, violins II, violas, cellos, and double basses.
+The Capriccio is scored for an orchestra of 3 flutes (3rd doubling piccolo), 2 oboes, English horn, 2 clarinets (in A), 2 bassoons + 4 horns (in F), 2 cornets (in A), 2 trumpets (in E), 3 trombones, tuba + 3 timpani, triangle, tambourine, cymbals, bass drum, glockenspiel + harp, violins I, violins II, violas, cellos, and double basses.

 There is one movement: Andante un poco rubato—Pochissimo più mosso—Allegro moderato (A major, 633 bars), lasting around 15 to 20 minutes in performance.

 The earliest reference to the composer's intended new work occurs in a letter of 4/16 January 1880 to Sergey Taneyev: "I want to write an Italian suite on folk melodies" .
 By 16/28 January, he had already begun to compose the fantasia (as it was then styled), as the composer wrote to Nadezhda von Meck: "I have begun to make sketches for an Italian Fantasia on folk themes.
 I want to write something in the manner of Glinka's Spanish Fantasia" .